meskoj/Research-Trac-/README.md

 function go_to_token(selected_token): this function is used to search the token selected by the previous function and to bring the robot to it.

-function count_token(): this function count the number of tokens in the are
+function count_token(): this function count the number of tokens in the playground

 Define the main function: